Xetibo/ReSet-Doc/sections/literature.typ

 applicable for ReSet, as they are the most prominent in the Linux sphere and are directly meant to be used with GTK4, a potential user interface toolkit for ReSet.
-While Reset does not intend to belong to the GNOME circle, for which rather strict adherence to these guidelines is needed, ReSet will still use best practices that are employed by these guidelines.
+While Reset does not intend to belong to the GNOME circle, for which rather strict adherence to these guidelines is needed, ReSet will still use the best practices that are employed by these guidelines.

-These best practices can also be seen in the book "Don't make me think" by Steve Krug, @krug or in "Designing the User Interface" by Ben Shneiderman and Catherine Plaisant.
+These best practices can also be seen in the book "Don't Make Me Think" by Steve Krug, @krug or in "Designing the User Interface" by Ben Shneiderman and Catherine Plaisant.
 In both works the authors defined rules to follow when creating user interfaces.
 Steve Krug specifically focused on the web, however,